MaheshaKulatunga/thirdeye/README.md

 ## Set up
 - Ensure all dependencies are satisfied.
 - Navigate to the thirdeye directory in the command line.
-- Run the *example.py* file to run the default actions.
+- Run the *example.py* file to run an example classification of sample videos included in the data folder.
 ```
 python example.py
 ```